hunterhector/ml-10701-project/README.md

 ml-10701-project
 ================

 A repository for CMU 10701 Machine Learning project

+Currently the supervised RWR doesn't seems to work very well

 And you can find the project proposal here: https://github.com/hunterhector/ml-10701-project/wiki